FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 1. Install it: `pip install fishnet`

 2. Run it and point it to your local installation: `python -m fishnet --endpoint http://localhost:9663/fishnet` (will do some interactive configuration when started for the first time)

-#### Running the Application

-1. Make sure that mongodb and nginx are both running.

-1. From the top level of the lichess project, execute `./bin/dev`

-1. When sbt is finished retrieving dependencies, type `run` and press enter.

-1. Navigate to http://localhost:9663 with a browser.

 ## Faster builds